 Times change.
 While we all know what someone means when they say “alcoholic” the medical community has moved away from the term.
-Instead, the medical community is more likely to say “alcohol misuse disorder” or “alcohol dependency”, among a host of other terms.
+They have also stopped using ‘alcoholism’.
+Instead, they are more likely to say “alcohol misuse disorder” or “alcohol dependency”.
 But what’s the reason behind this change?

 Is “alcoholic” offensive?

 One of the problems with the word “alcoholic” is that it conjures a very specific mental image.
 When people think of an alcoholic, they might think of a homeless man passed out on the street in the middle of the day.
 We used to get plenty of people who’d admit to having a drinking problem, but wouldn’t admit to being an “alcoholic” because their image of themselves didn’t align with the mental image others have.